Joljol-Yahya/alx-system_engineering-devops/0x01-shell_permissions/README.md

-set two files same mode
+sets the mode of the file hello the same as olleh’s mode